Florida Georgia Line: 2014–2017: Anything Goes and Dig Your Roots

 The duo revealed on August 15, 2014, that their second studio album would be titled Anything Goes with a release date of October 14, 2014.
-The album's first single, "Dirt", was released to country radio and digital sales outlets on July 8, 2014, and became the sixth consecutive single by Florida Georgia Line to make the top five on the Billboard Hot Country Songs chart.
+The album's first single, "Dirt," was released to country radio and digital sales outlets on July 8, 2014, and became the sixth consecutive single by Florida Georgia Line to make the top five on the Billboard Hot Country Songs chart.
 "Sun Daze" was released to digital sales outlets on September 16, 2014.
-A week later, the album's title track, "Anything Goes", was released on September 22, 2014.
+A week later, the album's title track, "Anything Goes," was released on September 22, 2014.
 Florida Georgia Line also appeared on the Hot Tours recap.
-"Confession" was released to country radio on November 3, 2015 as the album's final single, and reached number one on the Country Airplay chart in April 2016.
+"Sippin' on Fire" was released on February 16, 2015 and "Confession" was released on November 3, 2015 as the album's final singles, and both reached number one on the Country Airplay chart.

-In 2016, Florida Georgia Line became the first and only country artist to receive the Digital Diamond Award, for their single "Cruise" crossing the 10× Platinum threshold.
+In 2016, Florida Georgia Line became the only country artist to receive the Digital Diamond Award, for their single "Cruise" crossing the 10× Platinum threshold.

-The duo released their third studio album Dig Your Roots on August 29, 2016, featuring Tim McGraw, Ziggy Marley, and the Backstreet Boys and started their Dig Your Roots tour, with Ryan Follesé, Chris Lane, and Dustin Lynch.
-They collaborated with Bebe Rexha on the song "Meant to Be" for her EP, All Your Fault: Pt.
-2. Along with Hank Williams Jr. and Jason Derulo, Florida Georgia Line sang "All My Rowdy Friends Are Here on Monday Night" for ESPN's Monday Night Football NFL broadcasts in 2017.
+The duo released their third studio album, Dig Your Roots, on August 29, 2016, featuring Tim McGraw, Ziggy Marley, and the Backstreet Boys and started their Dig Your Roots tour, with Ryan Follesé, Chris Lane, and Dustin Lynch.
+They collaborated with Bebe Rexha on the song "Meant to Be" for her EP All Your Fault: Pt.
+2. Along with Hank Williams Jr. and Jason Derulo, Florida Georgia Line sang "All My Rowdy Friends Are Here on Monday Night" as the theme for ESPN's Monday Night Football broadcasts in 2017.